rolfmorel/spacemouse/README.md

 ### Compile and install

-    ./configure
     make
     sudo make install

 ### Uninstall

-after at least `./configure` has run

     sudo make uninstall

 ## Examples

 * cli examples:<br>
-    some examples of how the different programs can be used, including selecting devices, led switching in a loop and filtering of events
+    some examples of how the different commands can be used, including selecting devices, led switching in a loop and filtering of events

 * simple led deamon:<br>
     simple script for turning the LED on on device connect

 * simple key map:<br>
     script for mapping events to keys with xdotool, for example: scrolling, zooming and killing applications

-## Implementation

-The `spacemouse-list`, `spacemouse-led` and `spacemouse-event` programs are actually symbolic links to the multi-call `spacemouse` binary.

-The `spacemouse` program can also be called directly and use a command argument to specify which operations it should undertake: `list`, `led` and `event`.
-These commands take the same arguments as there symbolic link counter parts.
-When the `spacemouse` program is called without a command it defaults to the `list` command.

-Use `-h/--help` for more information on the options and arguments the spacemouse program and it's symbolic links take.